Best Survival Backpack 2018 – (Buyer’s Guide)

 Condor 3 Day Assault Pack

-The Condor 3 Day Assault pack is a tactical backpack that delivers as a no frills, simple and great value pack.
+The Condor 3 Day Assault pack is a survival backpack that delivers as a no frills, simple and great value pack.
 If is priced cheaper than a lot of the other packs here, however that does not mean that is to be considered "cheap".

 The Condor is designed for ease of use and simplicity.
 With seven pockets and a large main cargo compartment you can easily organize your 3 days worth of gear.
 The pack panel has individually packed foam which helps aid airflow between your back and the pad thus reducing sweat on long hikes.